tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <comment>
 {% include header for=tobi %}

 Why are we still here?
-Just to suffer?
+Just to suffer? (this is a placeholder lol)

 </comment>
 <from></from>